Q: What is being done to protect long-term care (LTC) residents from COVID-19?

 Q: What is the responsibility for the LTC facility in the event of a COVID-19 resident death?

-A: The administration of the facility must notify next of kin, emergency contact, or guardian of the resident who passed away within 24 hours.
+A: The facility administration must notify next of kin, emergency contact, or guardian within 24 hours of the resident’s passing.

 A: IDPH conducts weekly webinars to help facilities prepare for and prevent COVID-19 from spreading in their facility.
-In the event of an outbreak, IDPH staff work remotely to provide guidance and instruction, but if additional assistance is needed, public health staff
+In the event of an outbreak, IDPH staff provide guidance and instruction on infection control procedures, proper use of PPE, cleaning, and isolation or quarantine measures.